Free early learning for two year olds

-Learning and have fun is good news for twos - see our leaflet Free childcare for two year olds (PDF 380KB)
+Learning and having fun is good news for twos - see our leaflet Free childcare for 2 year olds.

-Where can my child take up their free place?
+Where your child can take up their free place

-There are a wide range of childcare services offering free places that you can choose from, including childminders, childminder nurseries, day nurseries and pre-school playgroups.
-Take a look at our short film Childminders free for twos
+There are a wide range of early learning services offering free places that you can choose from, including childminders, childminder nurseries, day nurseries and pre-school playgroups.
+Take a look at our short film Childminders free for twos.

-Is my child eligible for a free place?
+Find out if your child is eligible for a free place